icambron/fbfriends/privacy.markdown

+---
+layout: default
+title: FbFriends Privacy Policty
+---

-#FBFriends Demo Application Privacy Policy
+#FbFriends Demo Application Privacy Policy

-The FBFriends Demo Application doesn't retain any information about its users.
+The FbFriends Demo Application doesn't retain any information about its users.
 It will never share any information you provide it with anyone ever.